willduff/mixedreality-enthusiast-guide/docs/headset-display-problems.md

 * Check your PC performance and stability:
     * Use the Task Manager to see if any processes are maxing out your PC's CPU, GPU, and/or disk drives.
-    * Look at the Applications and System Event Logs in Windows (using Event Viewer) to see if you have an app that is frequently crashing and generating Windows Error Reporting (WER) reports.
+    * Look at the "Applications and System Event Logs" in Windows (using Event Viewer) to see if you have an app that is frequently crashing and generating Windows Error Reporting (WER) reports.
     * Check Windows Update to make sure your version of Windows is current.
 You may have to select "Check for Updates" multiple times.
 * Check app and game stability:
-    * Ensure that your PC meets the minimum system requirements to run any app/game that is not performing correctly.
+    * Ensure that your PC meets the minimum system requirements to run any app or game that is not performing correctly.
     * Make sure your GPU driver version is recent, and check for any new performance and compatibility issues and regressions on new drivers.
     * If you are using SteamVR apps and games, make sure SteamVR and the Windows Mixed Reality for SteamVR components are up to date.
 * Check HDMI adapter compatibility: